MKLab-ITI/JGNN/tutorials/Primitives.md

 `String describe()` | summary statistics | Description of type and dimensions.

-:bulb: To write code that accommodates both dense and sparse tensors, make sure that iterating over non-zero elements is performed through the iterator `Iterator<Long> getNonZeroElements()`.
+:bulb: To write code that accommodates both dense and sparse tensors, make sure that iterating over indices elements is performed with the iterator `Iterator<Long> getNonZeroElements()`.

-:bulb: Prefer in-place arithmetic operations when transforming tensor values or when tensors are stored as an intermediate calculation step, as these do not allocate new memory.
+Prefer in-place arithmetic operations when transforming tensor values or for intermediate calculation steps, as these do not allocate new memory.
 For example, the following code can be used for creating and normalizing a tensor of ones without using additional memory:

 ```Java
 Tensor normalized = new DenseTensor(10).setToOnes().setToNormalized();